Apple and Pear Scab

 Prevention and Control

 Chemical control of scab requires regular spraying from bud burst through the entire growing season with suitable fungicides.
 Commercial growers will use a series of different fungicides with different modes of action to avoid build up of resistance.
-However the choice of fungicides available to amateur growers is very limited.
-The most useful one currently available is myclobutanil which is sold in various formulations such as Bio Systhane Fungus Fighter.
-A spray of copper fungicide applied very early in the season at around bud burst can also give some degree of protection.
-If you do not wish to use chemicals a certain amount of control can be achieved by removing sources of primary infection by sweeping up and destroying infected dead leaves and fruit in the autumn.
+However none of these fungicides are currently available to amateur growers.
+A certain amount of control can be achieved by removing sources of primary infection by sweeping up and destroying infected dead leaves and fruit in the autumn.
 Infected young shoots are another source of primary infection which should be cut off and destroyed in the course of winter pruning.
 These can be identified by the coarse and cracked appearance of their bark.
 However, by far the most effective method of organic control is to grow fruit varieties which are resistant to scab.
 This is particularly important in wet regions where it is important to avoid susceptible varieties altogether.
 There are many excellent resistant varieties available.
 These include older established dessert varieties such as Adams Pearmain, Ashmeads Kernel, Discovery, Egremont Russet, Ellison's Orange, Kidds Orange Red, Sunset, Tydeman's Late Orange and cookers such as Lord Derby, Reverend W Wilks.
 There are also a number of new varieties specifically bred for scab resistance.
 Of these we would highly recommend two new Czech varieties Rajka, Rubinola and Topaz both for disease resistance, and quality of fruit.
 You can use our advanced search for a full list of resistant varieties.